KentaKubota/road_surface_recognition/README.md

     4. $ rosservice call /up_map

-**if you can see following message on your terminal,**
+**If you can see following message on your terminal,**
 **`Published an OccupancyGrid data of which topic name is occupancyGrid,`**
 **finally, run following command.**

     5. $ rosrun map_server map_saver -f mapFileName map:=lawnOccupancyGrid

-**you can get occupancy grid map named mapFileName on your terminal having done command.**
+**You can get occupancy grid map named mapFileName on your terminal having done command.**